 The Bottom Tip

 Within this lowest segment of the pyramid, you can also consider yourself to be safer ground.
-If a client lasts till here, chances are he or she will finish reading.
-In other words, you can afford to be a shade more colorful.
+If a client “lasts” till here, chances are he or she will finish reading.
+In summary, you can afford to be a shade more colorful.
 Colorful, but not verbose, though.
 Brevity remains the core of the Inverted Pyramid writing style.
-It should always be the aim of effective business writing.
+It should always be the aim of effective business writing too.